Marijuana Car Accident Statistics In California

 Contact the police and share your suspicions immediately after you are involved an accident and suspect - or know - the driver was under the influence of marijuana.
 Proving a person is under the influence of marijuana can be tricky because the drug remains in the system longer than other substances.
 As a result, someone that used marijuana at some point in the recent past may not be experiencing the effects of the drug at the time they were driving.

-Further complicating matters is that there is no legal limit of blood alcohol concentration (“BAC”) for marijuana yet.
+Further complicating matters is that there is still no legal limit of blood alcohol concentration (“BAC”) equivalent for marijuana in California as of 2025.
 For example, alcohol is processed by the body very quickly, so California has a legal blood alcohol concentration (BAC) limit of .08 for drivers 21 years old or more.
 Drivers under 21 are considered under the influence with a BAC of .01 or higher.
 Marijuana is different because it can last in the bloodstream for up to 90 days after use.
 Also, because chemical tests for THC are not sufficiently reliable, and because experts cannot agree on how much it takes to impair driving to a dangerous degree, California has not yet adopted a BAC level for driving with THC in your system.
-This makes it harder to prove that the person responsible for your accident was driving under the influence of marijuana when the accident occurred.

 Requesting that drivers provide blood and urine samples may be essential to proving marijuana was a cause of your accident.
 With that said, you should always consult with a personal injury attorney to ensure your case is facilitated in a way that honors your best interests.